6 Tips for Finding the Right Influencer for your Brand

 1) Channel

 Not all social media platforms are created equal.
-Identify which platforms (i.e., Facebook, Instagram, LinkedIn, TikTok, Twitter, YouTube, Snapchat, etc.) are the ideal ones for your brand to connect with the right age demographic.
-From there, search for groups (i.e., on Facebook or LinkedIn) and hashtags related to your service, product and market sector.
+Identify which platforms (e.g., Facebook, Instagram, LinkedIn, TikTok, Twitter, YouTube, Snapchat) are ideal for your brand to connect with the right age demographic.
+From there, search for groups (i.e., on Facebook or LinkedIn) and hashtags related to your service, product, and market sector.
 Each social media platform will require a unique research strategy to identify the best influencer(s) for your brand, which is why you want to narrow down the initial search to the ones that your target audience.

 2) Geography

-For every business, small or large, geography is key consideration in your search for the right influencer(s) with which to partner.
+For every business, small or large, geography is a key consideration in your search for the right influencer(s) to partner with.
 For small- to medium-sized businesses, you're most likely looking for influencers with an audience in a specific region.
-To find these influencers, you will want to set-up searches and follow hashtags specific to your target market geographies.
-These searches can be as specific as an iconic street or neighborhood or be as broad as a state, country or region (i.e., the Pacific Northwest or Sub-Saharan Africa).
+To find these influencers, set up searches and follow hashtags specific to your target market geographies.
+These searches can be as specific as an iconic street or neighborhood, or as broad as a state, country, or region (e.g., the Pacific Northwest or Sub-Saharan Africa).

 3) Traits

-Once you identify potential influencers to promote your brand, you'll need to consider whether they have the ideal characteristics from which your brand will benefit most.
-According to Forbes, great influencers must have a “combination of three key factors: reach, contextual credibility and salesmanship.
+Once you identify potential influencers to promote your brand, you'll need to consider whether they have the ideal characteristics that will benefit your brand most.
+According to Forbes, great influencers must have a “combination of three key factors: reach, contextual credibility, and salesmanship.
 The higher these three factors, the higher the influence potential of an individual.”

 4) Size

 Bigger is not necessarily better.
 For start-ups and early-stage businesses, nano and micro-influencers can give you the most bang for your buck (i.e., the best return on investment).
-These influencers with smaller followings (1,000 - 50,000 followers) may have the following advantages: lower cost, better availability, higher engagement rates and more authenticity.
-With smaller-scale influencers, business owners can hone their messaging with the ability to target specific market niches and demographics.
+These influencers with smaller followings (1,000-50,000 followers) may offer the following advantages: lower costs, greater availability, higher engagement rates, and greater authenticity.
+With smaller-scale influencers, business owners can hone their messaging and target specific market niches and demographics.

 5) Engagement